sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-create/abap-extensibility-cbo-create.md

 In the first parts a manager wants to define business objects "Bonus Plan" for employees.
 A Bonus Plan is there to save employee specific rules for bonus entitlement.

->Tutorial last updated with SAP S/4HANA Cloud Release 2302
+>- Tutorial last checked for feasibility with SAP S/4HANA Cloud Release 2408

 ---